benlittlenz/num-to-english/README.md

 ### Live preview:
 https://benlittlenz.github.io/num-to-english/

+Input any number into the input box e.g. 1.15 and click "Convert number to currency"

 ### Limitations & Assumptions
 * Negative numbers are not supported.
 * Number values over a billion are not supported.